stevexyz/uLLM_Z80/README.md

 # Z80-μLM: A Retrocomputing Micro Language Model

-Z80-μLM is a 'conversational AI' that generates short character-by-character sequences, trained with quantization-aware training (QAT) to run on a Z80 processor with 64kb of ram.
+Z80-μLM is a 'conversational AI' that generates short character-by-character sequences, with quantization-aware training (QAT) to run on a Z80 processor with 64kb of ram.

 The root behind this project was the question: how small can we go while still having personality, and can it be trained or fine-tuned easily?
 With easy self-hosted distribution?

 The answer is Yes!
 And a 40kb .com binary (including inference, weights & a chat-style UI) running on a 4MHz processor from 1976.

 It won't pass the Turing test, but it might make you smile at the green screen.

 ## Quick Start